eclipse-hono/hono/site/documentation/content/api/command-and-control-kafka/index.md

 In this case the response contains a *status* code which indicates whether the command could be processed successfully.
 If so, the response may also include data representing the result of processing the command.
 This type of command is plainly referred to as a *command* because it represents the default case.

-The Command & Control API for Kafka is an alternative to the [Command & Control API for AMQP]({{< relref "/api/command-and-control" >}}).
-With this API, clients send command messages to an Apache Kafka&reg; cluster instead of an AMQP Messaging Network.

 See [Kafka-based APIs]({{< relref "/api/kafka-api" >}}) for fundamental information about Hono's Kafka-based APIs.
 The statements there apply to this specification.